 What do you actually want out of life?
 What do you enjoy?
 What would you like to try that you haven’t done for ages, or have never done at all?

 Maybe 2019 is not going to be the year you lose three stone, enrol in university and take up long distance running.
 This is ok; it might be the year you discover a new hobby, start doing volunteer work, or gain a new perspective on what you CAN do?!

 If you are scratching your head for something to do in 2019, here’s a bit of inspiration.
-I haven’t tried all these ideas myself, they’re just here as starting points, but have a look, you might find something you like!
+I haven’t tried all these myself, they’re just a starting point, but have a look, you might find something you like!